 3. Aim for added value rather than plain profitability

 One of the best ways to smooth the price increase is to add value to the services you provide to clients.
 Perhaps you could add small complimentary services for the first week or two after the announcement, or possibly re-evaluate the Treatcard points attributed to your products and services.

 Creating different-sized or additional packages can help make your old packs seems like a bargain, even at the new price.
 Let’s say you were selling five products for $100, but need to raise that price to $120.
 By creating additional 3-products retail packs for $80, you make the 5-pack seem like a deal, even at its newly increased rate.

 Send your clients an email, write an announcement for your website and announce the increase using your social media accounts.
 Whatever you do, communicate and be transparent both with staff (ahead of time) and clients.

 6. Just do it

-When you’ve announced your new salon prices, be prepared to answer any questions.
-Don’t brush these questions off.
-If you’re worried about negative backlash, taking the time to chat with your clients will smoothen the entire process.
+When you’ve announced your new salon prices, be prepared to answer any questions coming from your clients.
+Taking the time to chat with them will smoothen the entire process.